prikhi/seed-pricing-scraper/docs/overview.rst

 creating a tab-delimited file as the output.

-In order to add additional websites for the application to scrape, a new website class should be created, sub-classing :class:`~sites.base.BaseSite`.
+In order to add additional websites for the application to scrape, a new website class should be created, sub-classing the :class:`~sites.base.BaseSite` class and overriding it's abstract methods.
 Next, the :mod:`settings` module should be edited so that the :data:`~settings.COMPANY_HEADER_ORDER` setting contains the abbreviation of the new website, and the :data:`~settings.COMPANIES_TO_PROCESS` setting contains the path to the website's implementation class, for example ``sites.botanical_interests.BotanicalInterests``.